Turkey Hunting Season

 The Junior Turkey Hunting Days are for hunters age 16 or younger only.
 To hunt during these days:

 - Junior hunters must have a Hunting License or be exempt from the license requirement.
-(See Maryland Hunting Licenses).
+(See Who May Hunt Without a License).

 - Junior turkey hunters must be accompanied in the field by an individual who: